How You Can Qualify As a Good Candidate For Lasik Eye Surgery

 LASIK-candidate

-Last Updated on May 1, 2021 by Aaron Barriga
+Last Updated on June 6, 2025 by Aaron Barriga

-Recent data has confirmed that the complication rate with LASIK eye surgery is less than 1% and rarely do the complications have a significant impact.
+Recent data have confirmed that the complication rate with LASIK eye surgery is less than 1%, and rarely do the complications have a significant impact.
 Also, the risk of eye infections following a LASIK eye surgery is negligible.
-LASIK eye surgery has come a long way with evolving advances in medical technology and this is why the requirements for LASIK surgery have also become relatively relaxed.
-However, the procedure is not right for everyone and so, LASIK eye surgery candidate is required to undergo a preoperative eye evaluation to help determine if they are eligible.

 While there are many eye defects LASIK can treat effectively, the candidate must meet the following eligibility criteria to experience a positive outcome:

-1. Your Age
+Your Age

 • If you are under 21 years of age, your ophthalmologist may recommend that you wait till your vision stabilizes.

-• If you are in your early 40’s, it is important for you to know that you may still need reading glasses at a later stage in your life.
+• If you are in your early 40s, it is important for you to know that you may still need reading glasses at a later stage in your life.

-• If you are in your 60’s, your eyes need to be assessed for any pre-existing cataracts that can interfere with the outcome of your LASIK eye surgery.
+• If you are in your 60s, your eyes need to be assessed for any pre-existing cataracts that can interfere with the outcome of your LASIK eye surgery.

 • If you have cataracts, a corrective surgery might actually work to restore your vision apart from correcting any eye condition that you might have.

-• You Don’t Suffer From any Eye Diseases
+You Don’t Suffer From Any Eye Diseases

-• Your Eyes Have Not Suffered any Injury So Far
+Your Eyes Have Not Suffered any Injury So Far

-Lasik surgery candidate should not have suffered any eye injuries or infections.
+A Lasik surgery candidate should not have suffered any eye injuries or infections.

-• Overall Health
+Overall Health

 A candidate for LASIK must be healthy and free from autoimmune diseases, uncontrolled diabetes, or collagen vascular disease.
-Also, they should not be undergoing any treatment where they are prescribed any medication that can compromise the immunity of the patient.
+Also, they should not be undergoing any treatment where they are prescribed any medication that can compromise the immunity of patient.

-• You are Neither Nursing nor Pregnant
+You are Neither Nursing nor Pregnant

-• You Have Stable Vision
+You Have Stable Vision

-LASIK eye surgery candidate must have stable vision for at least a year before they can undergo a minimally invasive LASIK procedure.
+A LASIK eye surgery candidate must have stable vision for at least a year before they can undergo a minimally invasive LASIK procedure.

-• You Have Not Been Wearing Contacts Recently
+You Have Not Been Wearing Contacts Recently

-Ophthalmologists recommend that prior to undergoing a LASIK eye surgery, potential candidates must not wear contacts for a specific time frame which is typically determined by your ophthalmologist depending on your unique eye condition.
+Ophthalmologists recommend that, prior to undergoing a LASIK eye surgery, potential candidates must not wear contacts for a specific time frame, which is typically determined by your ophthalmologist depending on your unique eye condition.
 This facilitates precise assessment of the patient’s prescription and also ensures corneal stability before the LASIK eye surgery can be performed.

-• The Medical Checklist Your Eye Doctor will look at before LASIK eye surgery
+The Medical Checklist Your Eye Doctor will look at before LASIK Eye Surgery

 This is the medical checklist that you should work out with your doctor before opting for LASIK eye surgery: